survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 Everything that can be done by a machine, will eventually be done by a machine.
 One of the earliest "computers", [the Jacquard machine](https://en.wikipedia.org/wiki/Jacquard_loom), achieved this for manufacturing complex textiles.
 It displaced human effort this way and pushed the difficult and monotonous task to a machine.
 This is the whole point of automation.

 The same idea applies to software projects.
 Why to repeatedly do something that you can have the machine do for you?
-Or why to do something the hard way when it's possible to do it in an easier way while having the machine to assist you?
+Or why to do something the hard way when it’s possible to do it in an easier way while having the machine to assist you?

 ## Git Commit Messages

 Depending on the developer and the development style, the quality of Git commit messages can vary.
-It's important data given it may be used in the future as you have to figure out why some code was written the way it was.
+It’s important data given it may be used in the future as you have to figure out why some code was written the way it was.
 The quality of commit messages becomes important when more people get involved with the project.

 ### Commit Message Conventions